Chelsyshankiri/event_manager_homework10/readme.md

  ### Learnings from the Assignments
  Through this assignment, I have got the valuable details about technical and collabarative aspects about the software development.

- On the techical side, I have tried identifying the issues and resolving them in the project so that it helped me deepen the understanding the concepts like API debugging, API design and testing.
-Gave me an experience of working as a QA Analyst by pin-pointing problems by running the test suite and checking what are the test cases that are failing.
-Understanding the dependencies and architecture of the project.
+On the technical side, working on this project helped me strengthen my understanding of concepts like API debugging, design, and testing.
+I got hands-on experience acting like a QA Analyst—running the test suite, identifying failing test cases, and tracing issues within the project.
+This process also helped me better understand the project's dependencies and architecture.

- On Implementing fixes it often will be involved researching best practices by ensuring problem solving and coding skills.
-Linking the commits to the issues has taught me the importance of the issue and commit traceability and clear documentation in the code repos.
+When it came to fixing those issues, I often had to research best practices, which really sharpened both my problem-solving and coding skills.
+Linking commits to specific issues taught me the importance of maintaining traceability and clear documentation in a codebase.

- The challenges I faced while doing this assignment have taught me the value of systematic debugging, effective error fixing and well structured version control.
-These challenges has increased my foundationa knowledge and also provided more clear point of view of collabaration importance.
+Overall, the challenges I faced during this assignment taught me how valuable systematic debugging, effective error resolution, and proper version control are.
+It also gave me a stronger foundation and a clearer perspective on the importance of collaboration in software development.

  ### Project Image deployed to docker hub
  [DockerHub Repository Link](https://hub.docker.com/repository/docker/chelsy688/event_manager/general)